 Coats on parade . . . come prepared for the march of seasons.
-On campus you'll see trench coats, slickers, overcoats, dress coats, and jackets.
+On campus you'll see many kinds of coats and jackets.
 They can all be stylish.

 Term party time-that all-important occasion when you want to look just right.
 Coeds usually wear a cocktail dress or short formal.
 Men wear a dark tux or white dinner jacket if the occasion is formal, conservative suit if informal.